Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-If you’re tired of taking your Labrador to the groomers every few weeks and would rather groom them at home, you’re in luck because the process is simpler than you think.
-Keeping up with grooming might take a bit of time (though you needn’t worry about cutting your dog’s hair since they have short coats), but in the long run, you’ll end up saving time and money.
+If you’re tired of taking your Labrador to the groomers every few weeks and would rather groom them at home, you’re lucky because the process is simpler than you think.
+Keeping up with grooming might take a bit of time (though you need not worry about cutting your dog’s hair since they have short coats), but in the long run, you will end up saving time and money.
 All you need are a few tools and the know-how.

 Here are nine tips and tricks on Labrador grooming to get you started on your grooming journey.
 With this list, you’ll soon become a pro at grooming your Labrador!